Mental Horror

 Mental Horror is a Brazilian brutal death metal band, formed in Porto Alegre, in 1993.
 In 1998, the band recorded a demo, titled Extreme Evolution Trauma.
-In 2000, they signed with Necropolis Records.
+In 2000, the band signed with Necropolis Records.
 In 2001, they released their debut studio album Proclaiming Vengeance on Necropolis.
 The albums Abyss of Hypocrisy and Blemished Redemption followed in 2004 and 2006 respectively.